-This short blog post is about what Big Companies do for team building events and the kinds of programs for team building and organizational development that exist.
-It is also about Big Events for Big Companies, I guess, and focused on some key thoughts about making events more effective.
+This short blog post is about what Big Companies do for big team building events and what kinds of programs for team building and organizational development exist.
+It is also about Big Events for Big Companies, with a few general ideas focused on some thoughts about making these events more effective.
 Frankly, there seem to be a lot of strange and sometimes seemingly irrelevant things done in the name of team building and organizational development that make some of us scratch our heads in wonder.

-Hang out at a large hotel and wander about the meeting area and you will see a lot of people sitting, just sitting there inactive when the doors are opened.
+Hang out at a large hotel and wander about the meeting area and you will see a lot of people sitting, just there inactive when the doors are opened.
 It gives rise the notion of Death By Powerpoint, or at least death by non-involvement.
 One wonders why there are not warnings about deep vein thrombosis for some of these sessions where there is so little activity!

 People at Onlinemba.com came across my blog while researching Team Building and sent me a link to one of their articles.
 The title was, “How the Top Companies Take On Team Building” and I liked the way it started, since I pretty much agree with this: